Anna-exe/CYBERNETIX/README.md

 -   Tested and confirmed that the page works in different browsers: Brave(Chrome), Microsoft Edge, Mozilla.
 -   Tested and confirmed that all internal links are working and redirecting the user between the pages.
 -   Tested that all external links, to social media sites, are working and opening in a separate tab.
--   Tested and confirmed that the booking form works, all fields are required, (except checkbox, as it requires javascript which I am not familiar to yet).
+-   Tested and confirmed that the booking form works, all fields are required, (except checkbox, as it requires javascript which I am not familiar with yet).
 -   Tested that the email field only accepts email address
 -   Tested Submit button that brings to CodeInstitute page and Reset button clears the form
 ![Screenshot of the Code institute page that is displayed when submitting the form](/assets/images/code-institute-submit-readme.png)